Review of Ferries

 In December 2010, the company signed the official ship order with STX Turku for one cruise ferry (57,000 GT) planned for the route Turku-Stockholm.
 The new ship (Viking Grace) was launched in August 2012 and started operations in January 2013.
 The second (optional) sister-vessel from the series was not ordered.

-On April 12, 2018, Viking Grace became world's first passenger ship with a rotor sail utilizing the wind power, and world's first hybrid vessel that uses both wind power and dual-fuel (diesel-gas) engines.
+On April 12, 2018, Viking Grace became the world's first passenger ship with a rotor sail utilizing wind power, and the world's first hybrid vessel that uses both wind power and dual-fuel (diesel-gas) engines.
 The new China-built ferry (still unnamed, delivery 2020) will be fitted with 2 rotor sails.

-Stena Line (routes, stenaline.co.uk, founded 1962, headquartered in Gothenburg Sweden) is a Scandinavian company and world's largest ferry shipowner and operator.
-The company provides freight and travel services on the Northern Europe's routes that connect UK, Ireland, Denmark, Germany, Latvia, Holland, Norway, Sweden, Poland.
+Stena Line (routes, fleet, stenaline.co.uk, 1962-founded, Gothenburg Sweden-headquartered) is the world's largest ferry shipowner and operator.
+The company provides freight and travel services on Northern Europe's routes that connect UK, Ireland, Denmark, Germany, Latvia, Holland, Norway, Sweden, Poland.

 Stena's first operations were Goteborg-Frederikshavn (Sweden-Denmark).
 In 1972, Stena introduced a computer-based booking system for its cruise ferries.
 In 1978, the innovative system was implemented for freight ferries.
 The company owns 3 ferry ports - Holyhead and Fishguard (in Wales) and Cairnryan (Scotland).
 As of January 2020, STENA employs 2500 people (UK-Ireland).
 Annually, on its Irish Sea routes (between Ireland and the UK) STENA schedules 326 weekly crossings and transports 2,6 M passengers (plus 1,28 M wheeled-cargo units).

 In 1981, Stena acquired Sessan Line, including its 2 newbuilds (Kronprinsessan Victoria, Prinsessan Birgitta) - the largest ships Stena ships by that time.
 In 1983 was acquired Varberg-Grena Linjen (operated separately under the Lion Ferry brand until 1997).
 In 1989 was acquired SMZ (Stoomvaart Maatschappij Zeeland) operating as Crown Line.
 In 1990 was acquired Sealink British Ferries (owned by Sea Containers), which was rebranded to Stena Line UK and currently operates all Stena ferries on the routes Ireland-UK.
 In 2000 was acquired Scandlines.